Introduction

 Reply from Ken

 Ken confirms that Bursletown was one of many names for the village of Brislington.
-There is a local History Society that should be able to give you lots of information.
-You can find a link to their site on the Brislington Community Partnership site.
+There is always the Brislington Community Museum.

 Canadian Firefighters